Animated-Java/animated-java/README.md

-# animated-java
-The repo for release versions of the animated java blockbench plugin
+A blockbench plugin to export bedrock models to java armor_stand animations.